studioespresso/craft-seo-fields/README.md

-# SEO Fields plugin for Craft CMS 3.1
+# SEO Fields for Craft CMS 3.1

 Fields for your meta & OG data, sitemaps & robots.txt